Frequently asked questions

 Do plantation shutters block out light?

-While shutters do not completely block out light, they are one of the finest choices for limiting light in a space.
-Unlike most blinds and drapes, shutters provide you with complete control over the quantity of light that enters the space while also allowing for enough circulation.
+Plantation shutters are one of the great choices for controlling light in a space.
+Unlike most blinds and drapes, shutters provide complete control over the amount of light that enters a room while allowing enough air circulation.

-Shutters are significantly more effective than blinds or curtains at controlling light.
-There are just two options for blinds: open or closed.
-So there’s either no privacy and no air movement via the window, or there’s no privacy and full air circulation.
-Similarly, curtains provide only full blockout or a sheer option, which compromises privacy and light control.
+Indoor and outdoor plantation shutters are significantly more effective than blinds or curtains at controlling light.
+In the case of the blinds, there are just two options: open or closed.
+As a result, there’s no privacy and air movement via the window, or there’s no privacy and air circulation.
+Similarly, curtains provide only a full block out or a sheer option, compromising privacy and light control.